-It is the mission of the Murray State University Financial Literacy Program to help instill financial knowledge in the student body and to help students achieve financial security and responsibility.
+It is the mission of the Murray State University Financial Education Program to help instill financial knowledge in the student body and to help students achieve financial security and responsibility.
 The program will provide students with resources necessary to achieve an understanding of financial literacy.

 102 Curris Center

 Please check back often as this resource list will continue to be developed.

 Budget Worksheet (Personal): Download this free budget worksheet to track your income and expenses.